The Waste Management Phoenix Open is a very unique event.

 You have to pat yourself on the back when you do well on the course and Sergio, who has often appeared miserable, did that last week, so if that continues and he gets a kick out of playing I see only bright things in his future.

-Garcia is so good that he can go on half-emotional power and still do reasonably well but if he really plugs into it and harnesses his skill, he could be a multiple Major winner.
+Garcia is so good that he can go on half-emotional power and still do reasonably well but if he really plugs into it and harnesses his skill, he could become a multiple Major winner.

 Sticking with Spaniards, I am absolutely delighted that Juan Mata has joined Man United.